bumptech/glide/_posts/2017-04-17-generatedapi.md

 }
 ```

-You can then call your custom type by using the generated ``GlideApp`` class:
+You can then call your custom method by using the generated ``GlideApp`` class:

 ```java
 GlideApp.with(fragment)